hebrides/intern-training/README.md

 You must understand how to use at least one server-side language.

 README: Developers use multiple _backend_ languages to handle server-side operations (e.g., updating a database, performing an API service).
-These backend languages include, but are not limited to, PHP, JavaScript (known as "NodeJS" on the backend), C#, Python, C++, Rust, Java, Erlang, Bash, and others:
+These backend languages include, but are not limited to, PHP, JavaScript (known as "NodeJS" on the backend), [C#](https://dotnet.microsoft.com/en-us/apps/aspnet), [Python](https://www.djangoproject.com), [C](https://docs.kore.io/4.2.0/), [C++](https://oatpp.io), Rust, [Java](https://spring.io), Erlang, Bash, and [others](https://drogon.org):

 1) https://www.statista.com/statistics/793628/worldwide-developer-survey-most-used-languages/

-README: Some web development frameworks handle the _full stack_, web client and server, with one primary language, e.g., [Meteor](https://www.meteor.com/) (JS), [Remix](https://remix.run) (JS), [.Net](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps) (C#) and [Laravel](https://laravel.com) (PHP); these can optionally be used with different "frontend only" helper frameworks, like the ones listed above in Part 1 that focus on delivering HTML, CSS, & Javascript client pages.
+README: Some web development frameworks handle the _full stack_, web client and server, with one primary language, e.g., [Meteor](https://www.meteor.com/) (JS), [.Net](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps) (C#) and [Laravel](https://laravel.com) (PHP); these can optionally be used with different "frontend only" helper frameworks, like the ones listed above in Part 1 that focus on delivering HTML, CSS, & Javascript client pages.

 README: Some frameworks work better than others in certain situations due to a number of factors, including _web application architecture_, business requirements, team size, developer skill-level, and team preferences: